vcato/practical_tdd/README.md

 **This technique does NOT apply to:**
 - **Changes to existing requirements:** The definition of 'Correct' has changed.
 In that case, treat the updates to the test and the code as a single atomic change.
 You can modify them in whatever order feels best to you.
 - **Refactoring:** You want to restructure the code to make it more maintainable without adding complexity.
-Tests should always be passing during these changes.
+Tests should always be passing during these changes and add no new complexity.

 ## When to Use This